astridzhao/AI_recipe_Llama/README.md

 LLAMA_METAL=1 make
 cd ..
 ```
-Then, after installing llama.cpp, we can require the specific llama model from huggingface.
+Then, after installing llama.cpp, we can require the specific llama model from [Huggingface](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).
 In this project, we chose to use  "llama-2-7b-chat.Q4_K_M.gguf".
 Run the below code in the **terminal**.
 ```zsh
 cd llama.cpp
 wget https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_K_M.gguf
 cd ..
 ```
+> :warning: If you cannot pull the model successfully, you might need to ask authorization from meta-llama by filling a simple 1-minute form with your Huggingface user email address.
+You can find the model page [here](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
+After you get authorization from meta-llama, you should be able to download and deploy the model.

 Now you have the llama model available to run on your laptop.

 To test if your installation is successful, you can do it with the below code in the **terminal**:
 ```zsh
 cd llama.cpp